17th and 18th Century Theories of Emotions

 Theories of the emotions played a role – often a pivotal one – in the important early modern debates about causation and the proper forms of explanation.
 As part of their embrace of the new science, many seventeenth century philosophers considered the emotions to be susceptible, at least in part, to mechanical explanation.
 Although Descartes offered a teleological defense of our propensities to experience emotions, his account of their physiological underpinnings is mechanistic.
 Malebranche too considered the functions of the emotions and the way in which that functioning has been corrupted, but emphasized that the emotions are communicated through strictly mechanical operations.
 Hobbes and Spinoza went yet further, rejecting any talk of final causation in order to treat the behavior of the emotions as completely continuous with bodily movements, and indeed reducing the appearance of goal-driven behavior to the motions of the passions.
 In contrast, Shaftesbury criticized Locke and Descartes for failing to appreciate the natural teleology of our emotional constitution, and dismissed all physiological accounts as beside the point.
 Many other British philosophers showed less interest in the metaphysics of explanation and more in defending an empiricist account of the origins of our ideas.
 But the rejection of innate ideas often drove them to focus explanations of the emotions on the hydraulics by which pains and pleasures push our ideas.
 This naturalistic approach was particularly marked in eighteenth-century associationist psychology, often hand in hand with ‘Newtonian’ ambitions to produce a “science of man:” examples include Hume’s Treatise of Human Nature (1739–40), and such lesser-known works as David Hartley’s Observations on Man, his Frame, his Duty, and his Expectations (1749) and an anonymous tract of 1741, An Enquiry into the Origin of Human Appetites and Affections, Showing How Each Arises from Association: for the use of young gentlemen at the universities (cited in Gardiner 1970, 221), as well as in the works of Condillac.

 As we might expect, emotions loomed large in the philosophical psychology of the seventeenth and eighteenth centuries.
 One question addressed by almost every philosopher was where to locate the emotions in our psychological equipment.
-Following Descartes, seventeenth century philosophers tended to subsume the emotions under perception.
+Following Descartes, seventeenth century philosophers tended to subsume the emotions under perception, although Hobbes was a bit of an exception, identifying passions with the “small beginnings” (motives) of voluntary, “animal” actions, while finding their origins in sense and imagination.
 ‘Perception’ must be broadly understood, however; what is crucial is that the emotions involve the exercise of a receptive faculty, especially insofar as their causes lie in the body, or more generally, outside of the receptive animal.
 Spinoza, admittedly, allowed that we may be adequate causes of some of our affects, and took all our emotions to involve judgments.
-But on his view, judgments are not different in kind from perceptions, although their epistemic status is determined by whether we are active and adequate or merely passive, inadequate causes of our perceptions.
-Descartes, too, attributed an at least proto-propositional, representative structure to emotions.
+But on his view, judgments are not different in kind from perceptions, although their epistemic status depends on whether we are active and adequate, or merely passive, inadequate causes of our perceptions.
+Descartes, too, attributed a representative structure to emotions that could look proto-propositional.
 This structure, however, is independent of and prior to the volitions of assent or denial that generate real judgment.
 The emotions thus remain among the perceptions belonging to the intellect, although they provide material for judgment.
-Nonetheless, since perceptions were typically granted a complex representational and intentional structure, most seventeenth century authors connected them closely with judgments.
+Nonetheless, since perceptions were typically granted a complex representational and intentional structure, most seventeenth century authors could draw close connections between emotions and judgments.

 Eighteenth century theorists, on the other hand, often identified emotions specifically with sense-perceptions.
-Indeed, Hutcheson multiplied the number of our sense-faculties to accommodate the wide variety of affects he recognizes.
+Indeed, Hutcheson multiplied the number of our sense-faculties to accommodate the wide variety of affects he recognizes, while DuBos spoke of the “sixth sense” by which we evaluate poetry and painting.
 Many philosophers also supposed a haptic aspect to emotions, approaching them as a variety of feeling.
 Most notably, Hume maintained that a distinctive feature of the passions and sentiments is that they touch, or strike upon the mind more forcibly than other perceptions.

 More generally, eighteenth-century theories shift gradually from characterizing emotions primarily by how they represent their intentional contents to considering their qualitative phenomenology, the special ‘feel’ of the emotions.
 Hume, for one, stressed that our passions are “simple and uniform impressions” with characteristic affective qualities Still, this is at most a change in emphasis, since many did allow that emotions typically have some kind of object.
-Hume, in particular, attributed a rather complicated content to the indirect passions that show a “double relation of impressions and ideas.”
+Hume, in particular, attributed a rather complicated structure to the indirect passions that show a “double relation of impressions and ideas.”
 But the atomistic tendencies of British psychology following Locke spelled difficulty for accounts of intentional content, and many philosophers emphasized features of our emotions that are non-intentional.
-Emotions still retained important connections to judgment, however, since judgments themselves, especially moral and political ones, were often considered simply expressions of sentiment.
+Emotions still retained important connections to judgment, however, since judgments themselves, especially moral, aesthetic and other evaluations, were often considered expressions of sentiment.

-For all their disagreements about the nature of judgment, early modern philosophers reached near-consensus in taking emotion to motivate our practical and theoretical endeavors.
-Because they provide at least some of the motives for action, the emotions were central to investigations of our practical reasoning and to moral philosophy.
+For all their disagreements about the nature of judgment, early modern philosophers reached near-consensus in taking emotion to motivate our practical and theoretical endeavors either directly or indirectly.
+Because they provide, or at least shape, motives for action, the emotions were central to investigations of our practical reasoning and to moral philosophy.
 In particular, eighteenth-century spectator- and judgment-centered moral theories gave the emotions a double role for our moral judgments: insofar as they represent the enduring dispositions of character expressed in actions, they are the objects of moral evaluations; but they also generate the judgments themselves.
 In a somewhat different vein, many philosophers took our emotions to be the engine driving our theoretical reasoning: both wonder (for Descartes) and curiosity (for Hume) perform this function.
 Indeed, almost any philosopher investigating efficient causation in our psychology found an important place for our emotions, whether Hobbes considering our internal motions, or the associationist psychologists of the eighteenth century.

 The physiology of the emotions and their implications for medicine was another important theme in early modern philosophy.
 (Here too the imagination has a role to play.)
 Descartes considered the emotions central to the treatment of both mental and bodily illness.
 In doing so, he joined a long and popular medical tradition treating the emotions, including Robert Burton’s Anatomy of Melancholy (1621) and William Falconer’s A Dissertation on the Influence of the Passions upon the Disorders of the Body (1788).
 Burton’s work was conservative, if eclectic, in its approach to understanding the soul and using the machinery of humours and spirits to explain emotion and temperament.
 But many other writers borrowed piecemeal from the language of humours and spirits, sometimes embedding it in new physiological accounts, sometimes simply using it to describe various affects.
 Descartes and Malebranche, for instance, spoke of the animal spirits, but also used such new tools as Harvey’s discovery of the circulation of the blood to explain the bodily effects of emotions.